 In February 2018, the Company entered into two ventures in which it has majority and controlling interests, and the ventures acquired land and simultaneously structured and entered into two Ground Leases.
 The partners' noncontrolling interests in the ventures are recorded in "Noncontrolling interests" on the Company's consolidated balance sheets (refer to Note 9).
-The first Ground Lease was part of the recapitalization of a two-building office campus comprising 376,000 square feet on 27 acres in Cary, NC.
-The second Ground Lease was part of the acquisition of a seven-story, 410,000 square foot office building in midtown Atlanta.
-The ground lessee intends to invest approximately \$19.0 million in capital and tenant improvements to reposition the assets as creative office space.
+The first Ground Lease was part of the recapitalization of a two-building office campus in Cary, NC.
+The second Ground Lease was part of the acquisition of an office building in midtown Atlanta.
 Both Ground Leases have terms of 99 years.